danielfrg/mkdocs-jupyter/README.md

 ![Download Notebook button](https://raw.githubusercontent.com/danielfrg/mkdocs-jupyter/master/docs/download-button.png)

-## Styles
+### Styles

-This extensions includes the Juptyer Lab nbconvert CSS styles and does some changes to make it as generic as possible in order for it to work with a variety of mkdocs themes.
+This extensions includes the Jupyter Lab nbconvert CSS styles and does some changes to make it as generic as possible in order for it to work with a variety of mkdocs themes.
 This is not always possible and the theme we test the most is [mkdocs-material](https://squidfunk.github.io/mkdocs-material).